 The Board also appoints a U.S. Steering Committee and a Canadian Steering Committee.
 These committees are composed of Member Company senior personnel familiar with the environmental issues facing the forest products industry.
 The U.S. Operating and Canadian Steering Committees meet several times annually to identify and prioritize the research projects undertaken by NCASI’s Technical Studies Program and to monitor progress toward achieving program results.
 Ad hoc committees and specialists convene as needed to provide expert advice in specific fields, such as forestry and health effects.

 NCASI’s extensive research program is made possible by the annual dues of our Member Companies.
 Membership is open to forest products companies in the United States, Canada, and beyond.

-Currently, NCASI has approximately 80 U.S. Member Companies, which represent more than 90% of the paper and paperboard produced, nearly 70% of the wood panels produced, and more than half of industrial timberland acreage in the United States.
+Currently, NCASI has approximately 80 U.S. Member Companies, which represent more than 90% of the paper and paperboard produced, nearly 70% of the wood panels produced, and more than half of institutional timberland acreage in the United States.

 See a list of our U.S. Member Companies

 In 2002, NCASI opened an office in Montreal to support Canadian operations.
 Currently, we have 33 Canadian Member Companies.